Professor Norm Badler

 Mark van Langeveld

-Mark Christensen van Langeveld received his from his M.A. in Design at the University of California Los Angeles in 1990 in Graphics and Digital Product Design, his M.B.A from Northwestern University in 1999 in Product Development, his M.S.E in Computer Graphics and Game Technology at the University of Pennsylvania in 2005, and his Ph.D. in Computing at the University of Utah in 2009.
-His dissertation was on “The Educational Impact of Digital Visualization Tools on Digital Character Production Courses” and his doctoral work was on Entertainment Arts and Engineering Interdisciplinary Education.
-His industry experience included designing and directing interactive music videos for Sting and Peter Gabriel, working on several AAA video games in varied rolls, including work on several series such as, Amped, Links, and Drive.
-He also designed and directed the first major interactive TV (I-TV) show at Microsoft that was called Vine Street.
-He has been teaching computer graphics for over twenty years.
-His passion is to teach in the intersection of art and engineering synergistically.
-Most recently, he is a professor at the University of Utah where he teaches Technical Art.
-Also he is the director of the Entertainment Arts and Engineering Master Games Studio program.
+Mark Christensen van Langeveld received his B.S. degree from Brigham Young University in 1985, his M.A. in Design at the University of California Los Angeles in 1990, his M.B.A from Northwestern University in 1999, his M.S.E in Computer Graphics and Game Technology at the University of Pennsylvania in 2005, and his Ph.D. in Computing at the University of Utah in 2009.
+His industry experience included designing and directing interactive music videos for Sting and Peter Gabriel, working on several AAA video games in varied rolls, and designing and directing the first major interactive TV (I-TV) show at Microsoft that was called Vine Street.
+His passion is to teach in the intersection of art and engineering.
+Most recently, he is a professor at the University of Utah in the Entertainment Arts Engineering program.
+His research is educational game products and game simulations.